-Wind turbines and meteorological towers shall not be located closer than one times the height (reduced for minimum maintenance roads or a road with an Average Daily Traffic County of less than 10) from the edge of the nearest public road right-of-way.
+Wind turbines and meteorological towers shall not be located closer than 250 feet from the edge of the nearest public road right-of-way.

 4.5 Public Lands

 Wind turbines and associated facilities including foundations, access roads, underground cable, and transformers, shall not be located in publicly-owned lands that have been designated for recreational or conservation purposes, including, but not limited to, Waterfowl Production Areas, State Wildlife Management Areas, Scientific and Natural Areas or county parks, except in the event that the public entity owning those lands enters into a land lease and easement with the Permittee.
 Wind turbines towers shall also comply with the setbacks of Section 4.1.